MrAhmad/sass-flexi/README.md

 Sass flexi, designed to be Compass extension, and to be called from it's library, but before that we have to do the following:

-'''bash
+'''
-# install sass flexi in your system
+// install sass flexi in your system

-# for windows user's
+// for windows user's
 gem install sass-flexi --pre

-# for Mac user's
+// for Mac user's
 sudo gem install sass-flexi --pre
 '''